Innovative biotechnology leader developing transformative new drugs

 CEO

-James brings over 20 years of global experience in the Life Sciences industry, including pre-clinical research, operations management, CMC (Chemistry, Manufacturing and Controls), Regulatory Affairs, and Quality Assurance.
-Before joining Nyrada, James was at Neuren for eleven years across various roles including as the Director – Clinical Operations where he oversaw clinical development for drugs in the areas of TBI and neurodevelopmental disorders.
+James brings over 25 years of global experience in the Life Sciences industry, including preclinical research, clinical operations management, CMC (Chemistry, Manufacturing and Controls), Regulatory Affairs, and Quality Assurance.
+Before joining Nyrada, James was at Neuren for eleven years across various roles, including as the Director – Clinical Operations, where he oversaw clinical development for drugs in the areas of TBI and neurodevelopmental disorders.
 Prior to that, he worked in diabetes research, GMP manufacturing, and drug formulation development.

 Chief Scientific Officer